ozanton/bay/Data_load_pipeline/Readme.md

 Project overview:
 1. Automate the loading of data received from the weatherapi.com API every hour into the database.
-Migration of data to separate logical tables.
+Pipeline of data to separate logical tables.
 Updates are made every hour.
 Based on individual logical tables, a data mart is built once a day.
 2. Automate the loading of data received from the windy.com windy.com API every three hours into the database.
-Migration of data to separate logical tables.
+Pipeline of data to separate logical tables.
 Updates are made every three hours.
 Based on individual logical tables, a data mart is built, updated every three hours.